Southeastern goes beyond new state requirements by implementing tobacco-free policy on campus

 Southeastern's community is being informed of the new tobacco-free policy through a variety of communications including signs posted throughout the campus, university emails, social media, website postings, and institutional trainings and programs.
 The slogan is "We are tobacco free."

-Students who violate the policy will be ticketed by university police personnel and referred to the Office of Student Conduct for disciplinary actions as appropriate.
+Students who violate the policy will be ticketed by university police personnel and referred to the Office of Student Advocacy and Accountability for disciplinary actions as appropriate.
 Faculty, staff, contractors or visitors who violate this policy will be ticketed and, as appropriate, reported to the relevant university department or office.
 The penalty for tobacco use on campus is a choice of either payment of a $50 fine or 10 hours of community service litter pickup.
 Repeat offenders may be subject to additional sanctions.

 Visit www.southeastern.edu/tobaccofree for tobacco-free resources, frequently asked questions and the full policy.
 Contact the University Counseling Center at (985) 549-3894 to learn more about related services.